AvaloniaUI/avalonia-docs/docs/data/data-binding/data-binding-syntax.md

 ## Data Binding Path <a href="#binding-path" id="binding-path"></a>

 The first parameter is usually the path to the data source.
-This is an object in a data context that _Avalonia UI_ locates when it performs data binding.&#x20;
+This is an object in a data context that _Avalonia_ locates when it performs data binding.&#x20;

 There is no need to use the parameter name `Path`here.
 So these bindings are equivalent: